PetriAsi/WilmaPSWorker/README.md

  - Upload attachments
  - Dowload wilma printouts as pdf-files
 #### Primusqury features
+ - keeps your credentials safe, no need to write them on scripts
  - import and export data
  - automaticly parse csv or xml formatted queryresults to powershell objects